101 Things to do in Bournemouth – Christchurch Food Festival

 Food Fest Local

-New for 2024, Food Fest Local is another food festival taking place in Christchurch High Street on the same weekend.
-This second festival, aimed at showcasing very local businesses, will give visitors the opportunity to sample local produce with food traders, makers and local musicians.
-Food Fest Local runs as follows:
+Introduced in 2024, Food Fest Local is another food festival taking place in Christchurch High Street on the same weekend.
+This second festival, aimed at showcasing local businesses, gives visitors the opportunity to sample local produce with food traders, makers and local musicians.
+Food Fest Local takes place as follows:

-There is no event on Bank Holiday Monday, when the High Street reverts to the regular Market Day.
+There is no event on Bank Holiday Monday, when the High Street reverts to its regular Monday Market Day.

 Christchurch Food Festival for Children

-There is some entertainment for children at the festival.
+There is entertainment for children at both the festival and food fest.
 The Sheep Show runs at regular intervals throughout the day and is particularly popular with children.
-In addition, there are Circus Skills Workshops and Face Painting at both locations.
+In addition, there are Circus Skills Workshops and Face Painting.

 Orla loves food, so she was in her element here – trying samples from the various food stalls and eating ice cream.